Skip to main content

 Transaction model mapping

 Use this section to understand how Meridian maps the decoded JSON payload into the transaction model returned by GET /v1/transactions and GET /v1/transactions/{id}.
+Meridian assigns these transaction fields directly; they are not sourced from the JSON payload:

 • id